open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 ```

-## Modify config through script arguments
+## Modify Config through Script Arguments

-When users use the script "tools/train.py" or "tools/test.py" to submit tasks or use some other tools, they can directly modify the content of the configuration file used by specifying the `--cfg-options` parameter.
+When using the script `tools/train.py`/`tools/test.py` to submit tasks or using some other tools, you can directly modify the content of the configuration file by specifying the `--cfg-options` parameter.

 - Update config keys of dict chains.

   The config options can be specified following the order of the dict keys in the original config.
-  For example, `--cfg-options model.backbone.norm_eval=False` changes the all BN modules in model backbones to `train` mode.
+  For example, `--cfg-options model.backbone.norm_eval=False` changes all BN modules in backbone to `train` mode.

 - Update keys inside a list of configs.